-When appropriate, recommendations will be made by the teacher and principal/vice principal to the parent for a referral to an outside counselor, speech therapist or tutor.
+1. When appropriate, recommendations will be made by the teacher and principal/vice principal to the parent for a referral to an outside counselor, speech therapist, tutor or other specialist as needed.

 B. Lunch Services

 Hot lunches are ordered through the company Dishes2U.
 If you choose not to order a hot lunch students must bring a lunch prepared and brought from home.
 Order information will go out before the start of the new school year.